tomyaacov/BPpyEvaluation/README.md

 python3 pancake_multiple_traces_drl.py 200 25 500 100000 DQN
 ```

+The full evaluation results presented in Figure 5 can be obtained by running the script `multiple_traces.sh` (**this may take few hours and may require additional resources**).

 #### LLM

-The code for running the LLM experiments is in the ``llm`` directory:
+The code for running the LLM experiments (Section 7) is in the ``llm`` directory:

 ```shell
 cd llm